FontBureau/Opentype-1.8-Axis-Proposal/index.md

 The OpenType v1.8.0 specification already offers registered (interoperable) axes for weight, width, and optical size.
 These axes can be created by composing the axes proposed in this section.
-This technique of constructing those 'higher level' axes by blending together 'lower level' axes means that typographers can control them with high precision.
+This technique of constructing those ‘higher level’ axes by blending together ‘lower level’ axes means that typographers can control them with high precision.

 This set of axes form an inter-related and gestalt system.
 While it is useful for each of attribute to be available as variation axis, there is even greater value in having them form a cohesive system.